-- If there is any change to the master's thesis submitted, it must be re-submitted together with a final version of the summary. - 4.
-Submission of Document, etc. for Thesis Deposit in the Institutional Repository (For those who wish to deposit only) - (1) Submitted by: Mid-February for completion in March Mid-August for completion in September - (2) Submitted to: Student Support Office responsible for the Program to which you belong (e.g., office responsible for graduate course) - (3) Items and number of copies to be submitted: - 1 Electronic data of master's thesis summary and thesis (final version) - 2 Consent for Thesis Deposit in the Institutional Repository (approval seal of your supervisor is required): One - The items above should be submitted only when you wish to deposit your thesis in the Hiroshima University Institutional Repository (open to the public online free of charge), and when approval is obtained from your supervisor.
+- 4. Submission of Document, etc. for Thesis Deposit in the Institutional Repository (For those who wish to deposit only) - (1) Submitted by: February 22, 5 p.m. for completion in March August 22, 5 p.m. for completion in September - (2) Submitted to: Student Support Office responsible for the Program to which you belong (e.g., office responsible for graduate course) - (3) Items and number of copies to be submitted: - 1 Electronic data of master's thesis summary and thesis (final version) - 2 Consent for Thesis Deposit in the Institutional Repository (Requires the signature of the supervisor): One - The items above should be submitted only when you wish to deposit your thesis in the Hiroshima University Institutional Repository (open to the public online free of charge), and when approval is obtained from your supervisor.